 It is important to know, especially for short stays, that there are exemptions to the registration requirement.
 For mobile researchers, two exemptions are prevalent.

-If you continue to reside abroad and are staying in Germany for less than three months, you are exempted from the registration requirement (section 27, paragraph 2 of the Bundesmeldegesetz (Federal Registration Act)).
+- If you continue to reside abroad and are staying in Germany for less than three months, you are exempt from the registration requirement (section 27, paragraph 2 of the Bundesmeldegesetz (Federal Registration Act)).

-If you are already registered in Germany and staying temporarily in another city, for example in order to spend time at a different research institute, you are exempted from the registration requirement for stays of six months or less (section 27, paragraph 2 of the Bundesmeldegesetz (Federal Registration Act)).
+- If you are already registered in Germany and staying temporarily in another city, for example in order to spend time at a different research institute, you are exempt from the registration requirement for stays of six months or less (section 27, paragraph 2 of the Bundesmeldegesetz (Federal Registration Act)).

 If you are uncertain whether you might be exempt from the registration requirement, you can contact the registration office responsible for your place of residence.
 They will then be able to inform you about your individual case.